Declination of Prosecution

 DROP CHARGE AFFIDAVIT (plus example form)

-- the alleged victim does not want to press charges nor cooperate with the prosecutors, and/or
+- the alleged victim does not want to press charges nor cooperate with the prosecutors, and

 - the statements contained in the police report attributable to the alleged victim are inaccurate or incomplete.

 Here's what a Declination of Prosecution looks like.
 Urban myths indicate that this document is somehow magical--don't believe the hype.
 Important?
 Yes.
-Magical, no. Enjoy.
+Magical, no. The jail is full of guys who thought they didn't need an attorney because their girlfriend filed a declination.
+I'm just saying.

 IN THE COUNTY COURT OF THE